Crystal meth laced with fentanyl circulating in Outaouais, health centre says | CBC News

 That's part of the problem, he added.

-"For someone purchasing crystal meth, they could do one hit of it and could take a successful hit of that, and then the fifth hit is the one that has fentanyl."
+"For someone purchasing crystal meth, they could do one … successful hit of that, and then the fifth hit is the one that has fentanyl."

 "There is no quality control, so you just never know.
 There could be a little, there could be a lot.
 We just don't know," St John said.